Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

   src.settings.disabled = false;
   src.populate();

+**endpoint**

+If this source should use an Elasticsearch API endpoint (as configured in the warehouse's REST API) that is different from the page's default, then set the endpoint name in this option.
+Note that the endpoint must also be listed under the "Alternative endpoints" configuration option on the page's Edit tab.

 **fields**

 An array of document field names to include in the output when using `termAggregation` or